 Are there on-site requirements for in-person presentations?

-A large classroom, boardroom, or auditorium space that can comfortably and safely accommodate all participants is ideal for the in-person presentation delivery.
+For multiple classes, a boardroom or auditorium space that can safely and comfortably accommodate everyone is suitable for presentation delivery.

 The presenter requires access to a Smartboard or projection system for presentation delivery, and a table for MCP equipment, materials, and props.